erivera3/osticket-prereqs/README.md

 <ul>
   <li>Web application deployment depends heavily on prerequisite components being installed in the correct order</li>
-  <li>Missing runtime extensions can prevent an application from functioning even when the main software is installed</li>
+  <li>Missing runtime extensions can prevent an application from functioning even when the main software is already present</li>
-  <li>File permissions are a critical part of successful setup and post-installation hardening</li>
+  <li>File permissions are a critical part of both successful setup and post-installation hardening</li>
-  <li>Installing an application is only part of the work; cleanup and tightening permissions matter too</li>
+  <li>Installing an application is only part of the work; validation and cleanup matter too</li>
-  <li>Understanding dependencies makes troubleshooting much faster and more methodical</li>
+  <li>Understanding dependencies makes troubleshooting faster and more methodical</li>
 </ul>

 <hr>